We work across New York City to:

 Our experts are leading the charge to prepare for future climate changes and to protect wildlife habitats through salt marsh restoration.

 We safeguard the important functions of well-managed and vibrant wetlands: including buffering neighborhoods from storms like Sandy.
-We create tools to prioritize future restoration projects.
+We create tools to help plan future restoration projects.

 Get New Yorkers Outside

-We’re getting the word out about our city’s amazing biodiversity and the ways in which New Yorkers can hike and explore forests and wetlands across all five boroughs.
-In addition to restoring our city’s trails, we organize lectures, tours, and volunteer projects to improve our city’s abundant nature and to help you experience NYC’s wild side.
+We’re spreading the word about our city’s amazing biodiversity and the ways in which New Yorkers can hike and explore forests and wetlands across the five boroughs.
+Throughout the year, the Natural Areas Conservancy organizes lectures, tours, and volunteer projects to improve our city’s abundant nature and to help city residents experience New York City’s wild side.
 We’ve even created an interactive web map of New York City's natural areas.